-To provide effective mental health and substance abuse treatment, Sunrise Native Recovery utilizes Maslow’s Hierarchy of Needs as a foundation for the quality of care that each patient’s needs to recovery from Substance Use Disorder(SUD) and maintain healthy mental stability.
+To provide effective mental health and substance abuse treatment, Sunrise Native Recovery utilizes Maslow’s Hierarchy of Needs is a foundation for the quality of care that each patient’s needs to recover from Substance Use Disorder(SUD) and maintain healthy mental stability.

 What is Maslow’s Hierarchy of Needs?